flexicsystems/regex/README.md

 # 🤘 Regex

-This package provides modern library for regular expressions.
+This package provides a modern library for regular expressions.

 ## Installation